Polling is a powerful tool to help our elected officials determine how they should vote.

 (a) Local coordinating entity.—The Susquehanna Heritage Corporation, a nonprofit organization established under the laws of the State, shall be the local coordinating entity for the Heritage Area.

-(2) to make grants to the State, political subdivisions of the State, nonprofit organizations, and other persons;
+(2) make grants to the State, political subdivisions of the State, nonprofit organizations, and other persons;

-(5) to obtain funds or services from any source, including funds and services provided under any other Federal program or law; and
+(5) obtain funds or services from any source, including funds and services provided under any Federal program or law, in which case the Federal share of the cost of any activity assisted using Federal funds provided for National Heritage Areas shall not be more than 50 percent; and